Warner Music Group

-Design an online experience that would meet the emotional needs of Warner Music's established Rhino customer while appealing to new types of music lovers.
+Warner Music Group needed an online experience that would meet the emotional needs of their established customer while appealing to new types of music lovers.

 In the decline of the record store, Rhino wanted to capitalize on their devoted fanbase and establish a strong Direct-To-Consumer presence that not only exemplified their brand but also facilitated a very complex, multi-codec digital download system.